 When you arrive at Kirkham, you’ll walk past the picnic benches and public bathrooms to find a wooden staircase leading you down to the pools.
 You will have to maneuver and climb along rocks to get to the wading pools.
-There are about three small pools along with a heavenly waterfall and then another set of pools that are accessible by climbing over a rock wall.
+There are about three small pools, a heavenly waterfall, and another set of pools accessible by climbing over a rock wall.

 If you are traveling with someone who can’t climb stairs or rocks, there are two small pools before you take the stairs down.
-It’s perfect for toddlers or the elderly.
+It’s perfect for toddlers or anyone with limited mobility.

 How to get to Kirkham Hot Springs from Boise

 Kirkham Hot Springs is located in the Boise National Forest, about an hour and 45 minutes away from Boise, Idaho.

 From Boise, you’ll drive north on Highway 21, passing through Idaho City and Lowman before coming to the parking lot on the right.
 You’ll know you’re close when you spot steam rising from the valley below.